 Unlike centralized exchanges, DEXs look to eradicate all intermediate processes involved in crypto trading.
 They do not support order matching systems or custodial infrastructures (where the exchange holds all the wallet private keys.)
 As such, DEXs promote autonomy such that users can initiate trades directly from non-custodial wallets (wallets where the individual controls the private key.)

 Read More: An Advisor’s Guide to Popular Crypto Wallets

 Also, DEXs replace order matching systems and order books with autonomous protocols called AMMs.
 These protocols use smart contracts – self-executing computer programs – to define the price of digital assets and provide liquidity.
 Here, the protocol pools liquidity into smart contracts.
 In essence, users are not technically trading against counterparties – instead, they are trading against the liquidity locked inside smart contracts.
 These smart contracts are often called liquidity pools.

 Notably, only high-net-worth individuals or companies can assume the role of a liquidity provider in traditional exchanges.
 As for AMMs, any entity can become liquidity providers as long as it meets the requirements hardcoded into the smart contract.
 Examples of AMMs include Uniswap, Balancer and Curve.

-How do AMMs work?
+How do Automatic Market Makers (AMMs) work?

 There are two important things to know first about AMMs: